 Road conditions are average to poor.
 The primary highways ) Northern, Western, Southern, and Hummingbird Highways are in generally good condition once away from Belize City.
 Close to Belize City the road conditions are very poor.
 There are no lighted highways, no shoulder (O.K. this is a stretch – some roads do have shoulders – it is often difficult to discern which ones have it or not), and driving can be dangerous, and like any country, especially after dusk and during rain showers.

-The very bad state of roads in Belize result in frequent Road Traffic Accidents (RTAs).
+The poor state of roads in Belize result in frequent Road Traffic Accidents (RTAs).

-Hazards are many and frequent as pedestrians, bicycles, and animals use the highways for traffic, and stopped or unlit vehicles create a very real hazard.
+Hazards are many and frequent as pedestrians, bicycles, and animals use the highways for traffic, and broken-down or parked and unlit vehicles create a very real hazard.
 Heavy trucks and buses make frequent and unexpected stops along the highway and poor driving practices, to include vehicles passing on curves, blind spots and hills contribute to a high vehicular accident rate.
+In early 2015 a Demonstration Highway Corridor was launched on the highway between Belize City and Belmopan – the most dangerous highway in the country.
+The project includes erecting more traffic signs and marking the highway divider line.

 Natural and Environmental disasters such as storms, earthquakes and floods